Lawngtlai district: Climate

 Lawngtlai district has a moderate climate.
 In general, it is cool in summer and not very cold in winter.
 In winter the temperature varies from 8 °C to 24 °C and in summer, the temperature varies between 18 °C and 32 °C. The western part of the district has less elevation comparing to the eastern part, and hence it experiences a little warmer climate than the eastern part.
 Relative humidity is highest during the south-west monsoon when it reaches to about 85%.
 The district is under the direct influence of south-west monsoon and heavy precipitation is usually received from May to September every year.
 The average annual rainfall is about 2558 mm.
 The hottest period is from March to August every year.
 During the rainy season, it remains heavily clouded.
 There is an increase of cloudiness from March onwards.
 A clear and cool weather starts appearing from September and remains till January the next year.

 Economy

-One-third of the total inhabitants of Lawngtlai district rely entirely on agriculture, which is mostly based on traditional method of shifting cultivation.
-Only a small fraction of urban population is involved in permanent employment, such as state government service, bank and schools, and few engaged in small-scale business.
-The economic status of the district is in fact the lowest among the districts in Mizoram.
+One-third of the total inhabitants of Lawngtlai district rely entirely on agriculture, which is mostly based on the traditional method of shifting cultivation.
+Only a small fraction of the urban population is involved in permanent employment, such as state government service, banks and schools, and few are engaged in small-scale businesses.
+The economic status of the district is, in fact, the lowest among the districts in Mizoram.

 Zorinpui Integrated Check Post

-Zorinpui Integrated Check Postin Lawngtlai district is an integrated immigration and customs check post that became operational in Oct 2017 to cater to the Kaladan Multi-Modal Transit Transport Project.
-It is also open to tourist traffic.
+Zorinpui Integrated Check Post in Lawngtlai district is an integrated immigration and customs check post that became operational in Oct 2017 to cater to the Kaladan Multi-Modal Transit Transport Project.

-Divisions
+Administrative Divisions

-Unlike the most parts of India, where districts are divided into tehsils (talukas), in Lanwgtlai district there are two Autonomous District Councils, the Lai Autonomous District Council (LADC) and the Chakma Autonomous District Council (CADC) with their headquarters at Lawngtlai and Kamalanagar (Chawngte) respectively.
-Having separate autonomous legislative, executive and judicial functions, the Lais and the Chakmas administer their respective autonomous regions in accordance with the provisions of the Sixth Schedule to the Constitution of India.

-This district is divided into four Rural Development Blocks:
+Lawngtlai district is divided into two Autonomous District Councils and four Rural Development Blocks: